hash-ir/hash-ir/README.md

 ## Hi there, I am Hashir 👋
-I am a Research Engineer working at the intersection of neuroscience (connectomics), computer science and machine learning.
+I am a Research Engineer with expertise in machine learning (including deep learning), computational modeling, and software development

 <!--
 You can support my work by buying me a coffee: